 Stampede Pass - PAXX 800290

 Built as dome-coach #558 by the Budd Company in 1954 for the Chicago, Burlington, and Quincy for service on the Northern Pacific’s premier train, the Chicago-to-Seattle North Coast Limited, which the Northern Pacific operated in partnership with the CB&Q. It operated throughout the country in Amtrak service from1971-1995 before being sold into private ownership.
 The car was briefly leased to the Grand Canyon Railway, where it bore the name Kokopelli.
 In the late 1990s, the car was converted from a dome-coach to a dome-sleeper, with the addition of three bedrooms, a galley, and a lounge seating area.
 After the expiration of the Grand Canyon Railway lease, it operated in excursion and charter service out of Cincinnati for over a decade under the name Observatory.
 Paxrail acquired the car in 2015 and named it Stampede Pass.
 It features dome seating for 24 passengers, as well as seating in six four-top tables for formal dining in the dome, 8 booth seats and 10 leather seats in the cherry paneled long lounge, and a full galley.
 The car can accommodate six overnight guests as well as one staff member.
 Master bedroom A features a queen size bed, full-size shower, toilet and vanity.
 Rooms B and C feature double size beds with sink and vanity.
 Rooms B and C share a full shower and lavatory.
 Based in Chicago, Stampede Pass is fully Amtrak certified and is available for charter service nation wide.

 Bozeman Pass - PAXX 557

-Sister car to the Stampede Pass, this Budd-built beauty is about to undergo extensive renovation.
-One of two CB&Q pool domes, this car plied its trade on the North Coast Limited, and later on Amtrak.
+Sister car to the Stampede Pass, this Budd-built beauty is one of two CB&Q pool domes, and plied its trade on the North Coast Limited, and later on Amtrak.
 Bought by a private owner in the mid-1990s, the 557 was part of a large collection of NP cars belonging to the late Mike Gelhaus of Spokane, Washington.
 Paxrail purchased this car in 2016 after Mike's passing and prepped it for movement east.
 Now named the Bozeman Pass, it resides at Crossroads Railcar Services, and is undergoing extensive restoration beginning in Spring of 2018.

 Former Paxrail Cars